Cabify: Other services

-Cabify also has a transportation option for disabled persons.
-Since then, the service has been opened in Chile, Spain and Peru.
-Cabify's plans for the future include global expansion of Cabify Access, its service for the disabled.
+Cabify also has a transportation option for disabled persons - Cabify Access - available in Chile, Spain and Peru.
+Cabify's has indicated that there are plans for a global expansion of Cabify Access.

-The company is trying to grow in a sound way by forging relationships with local businesses, hiring both traditional taxis and regular consumers as Cabify drivers, and placing heavy emphasis on repeat customers, for example by steering its cars in peak hours towards habitual users rather than those that offer the most lucrative one-off fare.
-Because of this approach, the company claims that it has no need to subsidize drivers or offer steep discounts to users, unlike many of its rivals.

 Pricing

 Cabify charges per kilometer of the optimal route.
 This means that it optimizes the distance between two points so the passenger is paying for the most direct route regardless of the actual route chosen by the driver.
 Uber, in comparison, charges according to minutes and kilometers spent inside the vehicles.

-Moreover, Cabify has fixed pricing (Since December this was removed in the Brazilian territory), where the price per kilometer does not change depending on the time of the day.
-Uber, on the other hand, has dynamic prices, which change depending on peak hours, weather and local events.
-Cabify described it as a socially motivated feature: "We are not something that the driver does in his free time.
-We are his main source of income.
-We don't think it should be something occasional, but a job that can sustain a family."
+In addition, Cabify has fixed pricing, where the price per kilometer does not change depending on the time of the day (as compared with dynamic prices, where price changes depending on peak hours, weather and local events.
+Cabify described its fixed pricing as a socially motivated feature.

 Drivers

-Cabify cars and drivers pass a rigorous selection and filtration process.
+Cabify has selection and filter process for cars and drivers.
 All drivers must pass psychometric tests, tests for alcohol and drugs, and a city orientation test.
 They must show they have no criminal record or traffic violations.
-The murder of a young female customer in Puebla, Mexico, by one of Cabify's drivers raises important questions about the credibility of any filtration process carried out by the company.
+However, this selection process was marred by the murder of a young female customer in Puebla, Mexico by one of Cabify's drivers.

-All drivers are required to wear professional attire, to be polite, to attend to the needs of the passenger which may include additional services such as in-car reading materials and Cabify-branded water.
-Drivers are required to take the fastest way to the destination.
-If they change the route without the passenger's approval, they can be penalized by Cabify.
+Cabify requires its drivers to wear 'professional' attire, to be polite and attend to the needs of the passenger.
+Drivers are also required to take the fastest way to the destination - if they change the route without the passenger's approval, they can be penalized by Cabify.